glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 ## OpenMP
 OpenMP is an API that supports **multi-platform shared-memory multiprocessing programming**.

-It is compiler-based, and it basically adds to sequential programming languages **annotations** by adding `#pragma omp ...`, thus requiring few lines of code to parallelize.
+It is compiler-based, and it basically adds to sequential programming languages **annotations** by adding "pragmas", as `#pragma omp ...`, thus requiring few lines of code to parallelize.

 The following are the **most important** pragmas, to append to `#pragma omp `:
 - `parallel`: execute statement in parallel with as many threads as the ones available.
 Optionally: `parallel num_threads(...)`;